dwrobel/flatcam/README.md

 - Gerber Editor: added shortcut for Transform Tool and also toggle effect here, too
 - updated the shortcut list with the Gerber Editor shortcut keys
 - Gerber Editor: fixed error when adding an aperture with code value lower than the ones that already exists
+- when adding an aperture with code '0' (zero) it will automatically be set with size zero and type: 'REG' (from region); here we store all the regions from a Gerber file, the ones without a declared aperture

 11.04.2019